csc-training/geocomputing/R/puhti/README.md

 	* `srun singularity_wrapper exec RMPISNOW --no-save --slave -f Calc_contours_future_cluster.R` starts RMPISNOW which enables using several nodes.
 RMPISNOW can not be tested from Rstudio.
 *  [05_parallel_future/Calc_contours_future_cluster.R](05_parallel_future/Calc_contours_future_cluster.R)
 	* Note how cluster is started, processes divided to workers (`future-map()`) and cluster is stopped.
-	* For looped has been removed, because now each job calculates one file.
+	* For looped has been removed, each job calculates only one file.
 	* Optional compare to [03_parallel_snow/Calc_contours_snow.R](03_parallel_snow/Calc_contours_snow.R). `future` package takes care of exporting variables and libraries to workers itself, in `snow` and `parallel` it is user's responsibility.

 * Submit the parallel job to Puhti